Best Routes Up Kilimanjaro

 Eventually, each of these six official Kilimanjaro routes reach the foot of the main Kibo summit.
 This is the snowy peak that you see in all the photos.
 From the foot of Kibo, three paths then take you up to Kibo’s crater rim.
 They are:

 - the Western Breach Route (also known as the Arrow Glacier Route) which begins near the Lava Tower and heads up the western slopes of Kibo

 - A nameless third path which runs up from Kibo Huts to Gillman’s Point.
 We shall call this the Kibo Huts Route.

-Which of these you will take to the summit depends upon which of the six paths you took to get this far.
+Which of these routes you will take to the summit depends upon which of the six paths you took to get this far.

 The Shira, Lemosho, Machame and Umbwe routes can use either the difficult Arrow Glacier Route or the easier (but longer) Barafu Route.